Understanding Pirate Literature by through the Life of a Pirate

-In Treasure Island by Robert Louis Stevenson, we are starting to get a good idea as to what pirating looks like according to the author.
+In Treasure Island by Robert Louis Stevenson, we get a good idea as to what pirating looks like according to the author.
 Much of it is ne’er-do-well behavior and much of it is also unsavory behavior.
 Long John Silver, for instance, is a liar and a conman who is very much in league with a sordid sort, and is looking to murder those who get in his way.
+Such is the life of a pirate.

 The Golden Age of Piracy